kyranet/StonesCreed/README.md

 yarn
 ```

-To **build** the game, run the `compile` script from the project root:
+To **build** the game, run the `bundle` script from the project root:

 ```
-yarn compile
+yarn bundle
 ```

-The `dist` folder will contain a build of the game.
+The `dist` folder will contain a build of the full game.